Personal KPI Examples: Measure Personal Performance

-What all of these have in common is effective measurement of goals and objectives, be it how well customer service is delivered, wider business performance metrics or longer-term strategic organizational goals.
+What all of these have in common is an effective measurement of goals and objectives, be it how well customer service is delivered, wider business performance metrics, or longer-term strategic organizational goals.
 Deciding which KPIs are right relies on clearly defining critical success factors first, and only then pinpointing KPIs that actually matter.

-Employee KPIs often feed into wider operational KPIs, so that staff are working towards a goal which will ultimately help the business meet its wider objectives.
+Employee KPIs often feed into wider operational KPIs, so that staff are working towards a goal that will ultimately help the business meet its wider objectives.
 Let’s look at five of these, specific to personal performance:

 Let’s be blunt - unhappy customers do not make for good long-term prospects for any business.
 Customer support and satisfaction matter whether a company serves the general public or a paying customer.
-In a sea of KPIs, this is one which almost every company will want to be using.
+In a sea of KPIs, this is one that almost every company will want to be using.
 By tracking customer satisfaction, employees and companies can quickly understand where there may be problems within the organization.

 If customer satisfaction comes as close as any KPI can to an imperative measure, employee satisfaction is a close second.
 Just as happy customers are integral to the longevity of a business, poor staff morale or engagement could spell disaster.
 It’s why KPIs need to be able to illuminate external as well as internal indicators affecting business.
 With employees, those internal KPIs can range from quantitative measures such as productivity to qualitative factors such as motivation or satisfaction.

-There are a number of teamwork metrics which can form the basis of trackable indicators of performance over time.
-These may focus on attendance, helpfulness, efficiency, initiative or quality.
+There are a number of teamwork metrics that can form the basis of trackable indicators of performance over time.
+These may focus on attendance, helpfulness, efficiency, initiative, or quality.
 Arguably, group effectiveness will have a significant impact on the business as teamwork impinges on both customer and employee satisfaction if groups are not operating effectively.
 These all factor into how a team member is performing overall.

-Equally, a large business with a big number of departures will suffer in terms of internal morale, consistent customer relations and the overheads of additional hiring and training this necessitates.
-Understanding that staff churn is high then opens opportunities to apply personal KPIs which track employee metrics affecting staff retention such as remuneration, benefits, team cohesiveness, job satisfaction and more.
+Equally, a large business with a big number of departures will suffer in terms of internal morale, consistent customer relations, and the overheads of additional hiring and training this necessitates.
+Understanding that staff churn is high then opens opportunities to apply personal KPIs which track employee metrics affecting staff retention such as remuneration, benefits, team cohesiveness, job satisfaction, and more.

 Any well-managed company will give its employees a clear steer on what expectations it has for meeting personal goals or targets.
 It’s an inevitable corollary of being an employee that the company has hired you to achieve stuff in its employ.
 Thus any HR manager worth their salary should be tracking employee performance in meeting the objectives set when that person joined the team.